javier901/swift-ios/README.md

 - Swift programming [guide](https://docs.swift.org/swift-book/)

 ## Disclaimer
-I do not own the copyrights of the images used for demonstrating the applications.
+I do not own the copyrights of the images used for testing the applications (for example book covers, food pictures etc).
 They have been taken from Google.